automatecloud/lacework-kaholo-autoremediation/maps/compliance/aws/LW_S3_1/README.md

 With that configuration you make sure that this Map is only triggered if within the payload of the Webhook an alarm related to LW_S3_1 Control ID is send.

-### Configuration within the Map
+### Configuration of the Map

 Make sure you configure the following configruations inside the LaceworkConfig:
-1. eventuuid: Please make sure that the UUID used here is the UUID of the "Get event details".
+1. **eventuuid:** Please make sure that the UUID used here is the UUID of the "Get event details".
 Due to the reimport of the Map the UUID of the event object could have changed.
 For that you can go to the Design, open the "Get Events" building block.

 ![Get Event](geteventdetails.png "Get Event")

-Inside the configuration of the Get Event building block you will find the UUID.
+Inside the configuration of the Get Event building block you will find the UUID:

 ![Get Event Details](geteventdetails2.png "Get Event Details")

-2. **Note** By default the setting dotheremediation is configured to false, so it will not by accident start to remediate S3 buckets.
+2. **Note** By default the setting **dotheremediation** is configured to **false**, so it will not by accident start to remediate S3 buckets.
 We recommend to make sure that only the right buckets will be remediated and the map is working as expected before you configure this setting to true.

 3. (Optional).
 You can configure the Map to ignore specific S3 buckets from Auto Remediation.
 Make sure you configured the correct AWS S3 buckets that should be ignored within the bucketIgnoreList of the LaceworkConfig.